 On top of the bed, arrange the tomatoes, cucumbers, onion, peppers, and carrots.

 Spread the tuna around the bed of lettuce, breaking it up into small chunks with a fork.

-Place the egg slices, asparagus, artichoke hearts, olives, and baby corn ears (if using) on top.
+Place the reserved egg slices, asparagus, artichoke hearts, olives, and baby corn, if using, on top.